tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
-Furthermore, small elements of these devices are able to hinder the diagnostic process when they are in the body.
+• Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that small elements of these magnets can hinder the diagnostic process in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.